-To be eligible to be listed by the AOC FLS Registry, interpreters must agree to abide by the ethical and professional behavior policies, and the Code of Professional Responsibility outlined in this manual.
-An interpreter's unethical or unprofessional conduct may result in the interpreter's removal from the AOC FLS Registry.
+To be eligible to be listed on the AOC FLI Registry, interpreters must agree to abide by the ethical and professional behavior policies and the Code of Professional Responsibility outlined in this manual.
+An interpreter's unethical or unprofessional conduct may result in the interpreter's removal from the AOC FLI Registry.